TeamForThePlanet/discord-bot/README.md

 ### `!alerte-la-planete`

-This command is useful to notify every member from a planet in the Time Discord server.
+This command is useful to notify every member from a planet in the TFTP Discord server.
 It searches every user that have the planet emoji in their Discord nickname.

 For example :